Transition to the Responsive User Interface

 Compare the Classic and Responsive UI Features

-Want to determine how the features of the responsive UI compare to those you and your users are accustomed to?
+Want to understand how the features of the Responsive UI compare to those you and your users are accustomed to in the Classic?
 Toggle open a section below to learn more about the feature, its icon, and how it relates back to the Classic UI.

 Account